nifgraup/encoding/README.md

 # Encoding

-**encoding** is a simple wrapper around [node-iconv](https://github.com/bnoordhuis/node-iconv) and [iconv-lite](https://github.com/ashtuchkin/iconv-lite/) to convert strings from one encoding to another.
-If node-iconv is not available for some reason, iconv-lite will be used instead of it as a fallback.
+**encoding** is a simple wrapper around [iconv-lite](https://github.com/ashtuchkin/iconv-lite/) to convert strings from one encoding to another.

 ## Install